dji-sdk/Onboard-SDK-Doc/source/development-workflow/environment-setup.md

 #### Update Firmware

 - Connect your computer to the Micro-USB port on the M100/600 or A3/N3.
-For the M210 (support coming soon!), use the USB-A to USB-A cable provided with the aircraft.
+For the M210, use the USB-A to USB-A cable provided with the aircraft.
 - Update your aircraft/flight controller with the latest released firmware.
 Please visit the [Compatibility Matrix](../appendix/versioning.html) to find out which SDK version your firmware supports.

 #### Enable OSDK API